ShailuSurya/Pharmacy-Claims/README.md

 # Pharmacy-Claims
-Creating Database with Pharmacy claims data and to perform analysis on data
+Creating Database for Pharmacy claims data using Star and SnowFlake Schema.
+Finally to perform analysis on data